 Flash extender - consists of a Fresnel lens placed in front of the flash window, which concentrates the light output over a small area.
 It produces a 'hotspot' with a 3-4 f-stop gain in brightness and is very useful for night photography using a telephoto lens.
 To demonstate how it works, the images below were taken with a 50mm lens using identical exposure and processing, without and with a flash extender.

-Flash brackets can minimise 'Red-eye'.
-I use DIY carbon fibre brackets incorporating LED focus lights.
+Flash brackets can be used to minimise 'Red-eye'.
+As selection of DIY carbon fibre brackets incorporating focus lamps are shown below.

-Tripods are useful for night photography at fixed locations such as perches, roosts or nests.
-A small lightweight tripod can support the camera or be used as a stand for an off-camera flash.
+Tripods are useful at night at fixed locations such as perches, roosts or nests or during the day for dimly lit locations that require slow shutter speeds or hand holding for extended periods.
+A portable lightweight tripod can be used to support the camera or as a stand for an off-camera flash.

-Off-camera flash - When required I use radio triggers to fire flashes located away from the camera.
-Previously, I used Nikon's 'CLS' system or sync. cables but found them time consuming to set up and unreliable due to unseen beam path obstructions or poor electrical connections.
+Off-camera flash - Occasionally I use radio triggers to fire flashes located away from the camera.
+Previously, I used Nikon's 'CLS' system and sync. cables but found them to be unreliable and time-consuming to set up.

-Settings Banks - Many cameras allow you to save your favourite settings for quick recall, which is a useful feature in the dark.
+Settings Banks - Many cameras allow you to save your favourite settings for quick recall, which is a useful feature at night.

-Image file format - RAW files have high dynamic range and the capacity for salvaging images which have been over or under exposed or taken with incorrect white balance.
+Image file format - RAW files have high dynamic range and the capacity for salvaging images which have been over or under exposed and to set the white balance post-exposure.

-LCD Monitor/viewfinder - At night display screens appear much brighter than during the day and images which appear adequately exposed on the screen are often significantly underexposed.
-To counteract this, I turn the monitor brightness down andoften check the image histogram.
+LCD Monitor/viewfinder - Display monitors appear much brighter in the dark and images which appear adequately exposed are often underexposed.
+To counteract this, I turn the monitor brightness down and occasionally check the image histogram.

-Focus - For stationary birds I use the centre autofocus point with the camera set for 'backbutton continuous autofocus' which makes it easy to reframe the subject without having to refocus.
-For flying birds, I use continuous autofocus and multiple focus points.
-Modern DSLR's and mirrorless cameras have many autofocus modes so you need to experiment to find which ones work for you.
+Focus - For stationary birds I use the centre autofocus point with the camera set for 'backbutton and continuous autofocus' which makes it easy to recompose the image without having to refocus.
+For flying birds, continuous AF and multiple focus points works well.
+Modern cameras have many autofocus modes which need to be explored to find which ones work best.

 ISO - Producing sufficient light for correct exposure or to obtain motion-free images can be difficult.
-Using a higher ISO is equivalent to using a more powerful flash, however the downside is that image noise increases.
-ISO 800 produces 'acceptable' noise on my current cameras and is my preferred setting.
+Using a higher ISO is equivalent to using a more powerful flash, however this produces more image noise.
+On my current cameras ISO 800-1600 produces 'acceptable' results.

-Aperture - A wide aperture is desirable to isolate the subject from the background and increase the maximum working range of the flash.
-I usually stop my lens down slightly from the maximum aperture because focusing errors are less obvious.
+Aperture - A wide aperture is desirable to isolate the subject from the background and to increase the maximum working range of the flash, however, I usually stop the lens down slightly from the maximum aperture to minimise the affects of AF focus errors.

-Shutter speed - The maximum shutter speed should generally be set to the maximum flash sync speed of the camera which is approximately 1/200s.
-At night where the surrounds are dark, a fast shutter speed is irrelevant because it is the short duration of the flash which freezes motion and not the shutter speed.
+Shutter speed - The shutter speed should generally be set to the maximum flash sync speed which for most cameras is around 1/200s.
+In darkness fast shutter speed is irrelevant because it is the short duration of the flash output which exposes the image and freezes motion.

-For stationary subjects, a low shutter speed can be useful to record ambient light or to give the illusion of speed of a flying bird.
-The Barking owl below remained sharp because it was exposed by the short pulse of light from the flash, whilst the background was illuminated by the ambient light.
-The main branch shows blur from camera movement associated with the 1/15s hand-held exposure.
+For stationary subjects, a low shutter speed can be useful to record ambient light.
+The Barking owl below remained sharp because it was exposed by the short pulse of light from the flash, whilst the ambient light is revealed.
+The foreground branch shows blur from camera movement associated with hand-holding at 1/15s exposure.

-Pupils - A continuous white light source always produces contracted pupils when the bird is looking toward it and there is no way to prevent that.
-This is especially noticeable for a bird having a light coloured iris such as the young Boobook owl on the left below.
-Large eyes are a prominent feature of nocturnal birds and if we were able see in the dark we would observe that their pupils are always wide open.
-To me, dilated pupils look natural and can be captured by pre-focusing then turning the focus light off just before releasing the shutter, as for the right-hand image below.
-Electronic viewfinders in mirrorless cameras can see in almost complete darkness and after focus is achieved, the subject can be observed with extremely dim light ( 'moon-glow' intensity) before the shutter is activated.
+Pupils - A continuous white light source always produces contracted pupils when the bird is looking toward it.
+This is especially noticeable for a bird with pale irises such as the young Boobook owl in the left side image below.
+Large eyes are a prominent feature of nocturnal birds and if we could see in the dark we would notice their pupils are always wide open.
+I consider dilated pupils look more natural and they can be captured by pre-focusing the camera then turning the focus light off for a few seconds before releasing the shutter (right-side image below).
+After focus is achieved and before the shutter is released, the subject can be observed through the viewfinder using an extremely dim 'moon-glow' light.

 Red-eye occurs when the light source is located 'close' to the camera and light reflected from the retina enters the camera lens.
 By moving the light source away from the camera or moving closer to the subject, the likelihood of red-eye in your photos can be significantly reduced.
 This is illustrated in the diagram and images of a Tasmanian Boobook owl below.

 Red-eye correction - Sometimes you cannot avoid red-eye as seen in the left and centre images above, however usually it can be 'fixed' with good photo-editing.
 Pupils almost always have some light and colour, so I prefer to darken them by 'burning' the shadows and mid-tones, then desaturating the colour until they are almost black.
 You can also 'dodge' the catchlights and eye reflections to enhance their appearance as shown below.
-In close proximity to an owl at night, a single light source often produces multiple catchlights due to reflections from the cornea and lens of the eye.
+In close proximity to an owl at night, a single light source often produces multiple catchlights due to reflections from the cornea and eye lens.

-Sharp images of a bird flying at night can be obtained by shooting a bird leaving or arriving at a pre-focused destination or by achieving focus in flight.
-The Tawny frogmouth below, was taken by pre-focusing on the perch it was hunting from and watching with a dim red light until it flew.
+Sharp images of a birds flying at night can be obtained by shooting a bird leaving or arriving at a pre-focused destination or by achieving focus in flight.
+The Tawny frogmouth below, was phoyographed by pre-focusing on the perch it was hunting from and watching with a dim red light until it flew.
 The Grass owl was focused in flight using a high intensity light source.